kuangxu/rinse-me-gently/AI_With_Python_PartB/Part_B_Instructions.md

 .\venv\Scripts\activate
 ```

+*Note: If you encounter activation errors on Windows, see Part A, Appendix C for troubleshooting.*

 **How do I know it worked?**
-You should see `(venv)` appear at the very beginning of your command line in the terminal.
-It will look something like:
-`(venv) user@computer AI_With_Python_PartB %`
+You should see `(venv)` at the beginning of your terminal prompt, like: `(venv) user@computer AI_With_Python_PartB %`

 ### Step 6: Install Required Packages

-This project uses specialized machine learning libraries that don't come with standard Python.
-We need to install them into our virtual environment.

-1. Make sure your terminal still shows `(venv)` at the start.
+1. Make sure your terminal shows `(venv)` at the start.
-2. Make sure you're in the Part B folder. *Tip: Use `pwd` (Mac) or `cd` (Windows) to check your current location.*
+2. Make sure you're in the Part B folder.
 3. Type the following command and press **Enter**:
     ```bash
     pip install -r requirements.txt
     ```

-*Explanation: This tells Python's package installer (`pip`) to read the `requirements.txt` file and install all the tools listed there.
-This includes PyTorch (for deep learning), Transformers (for language models), and other essential libraries.*

-*Note: This installation may take several minutes, especially the first time.
-The packages are large because they include pre-trained models and machine learning frameworks.*
+*This installs PyTorch, Transformers, and other machine learning libraries.
+The installation may take several minutes, especially the first time.*

 ---